Scaling ForgeSDLC

 | ITIL | DevOps blueprints incorporate ITIL change management as Versona gates |

-| ISO 27001 | Security blueprints encode ISO 27001 controls; Versona challenges serve as evidence |
+| ISO 27001 | Security blueprints encode ISO 27001 controls; Versona sessions serve as evidence |

 | CMMI | Blueprint policies map to CMMI process areas; Forge journals provide process evidence |